Long COVID Treatment Research Is Stuck in a Frustrating Catch-22

 It’s not yet clear what causes long COVID.
 Hypotheses include persistent SARS-CoV-2 infection, reactivation of existing latent viruses (such as Epstein-Barr virus), immune responses that never reset after acute infection, a leaky gut, and autoimmunity, according to Michael Peluso, an assistant professor at UCSF who runs one of the country’s largest long COVID observational studies.
 These are not mutually exclusive, and each suggests a different line of attack.

 The common thread tying these together is ongoing immune activation and inflammation, which can wreak havoc throughout the body.
-This can lead to abnormal blood clotting that deprives tissues of oxygen and causes mitochondrial dysfunction, hormonal imbalances, and impaired neurological signaling.
+This can lead to abnormal blood clotting that deprives tissues of oxygen, causes mitochondrial dysfunction and hormonal imbalances, and impairs neurological signaling.
 These, in turn, can trigger relentless fatigue, brain fog, postural orthostatic tachycardia syndrome, and other autonomic nervous system problems, and post-exertional malaise, or the inability to recover after physical or mental activity.
 Standard diagnostic tests may fail to find anything wrong, but more-sophisticated assays show changes in biomarkers that point to an immune system gone awry.

 With the government effort lagging, citizen-scientists, academic researchers, small companies, nonprofits such as PolyBio, and patients themselves have stepped into the breach.
 Sharing their experiences on Facebook and Twitter, people with long COVID are using countless therapies on a trial-and-error basis.
 Among the most popular are low-dose naltrexone, anticoagulants, antivirals, beta blockers, statins, antihistamines to calm overactive mast cells, and probiotics to improve gut health.
 Several of these have reportedly helped people with ME/CFS, and some have shown promise in small studies.